Statcounter

 As the rain unrelentingly poured from the sky, Chris sat on a lonely, dark sidewalk tonight; his mind drifted momentarily to a time where he last remembered being happy.

-Chris’ friend Scott was talking about a bartender friend of his.
+Chris’ friend, Scott, was talking about a bartender friend of his.

 They sat in a suburban chain restaurant & bar where Scott’s friend, Erin, worked.